-Although this eating healthy website is about YOU, this page gives you some background about the person behind the words.
+Although this website is about YOU, here is some background about the person behind the words.

 Who am I?